Competitors are limited to ONE division only. Our goal is to allow as many kids as possible the chance to experience the opportunity to compete.

 All children need to be accompanied while at the event and adult supervision is the parent/guardians responsibility.

 Parking can be a challenge especially in Waikiki.
 We recommend the zoo parking, parking stalls around Kapiolani Park, and and along the Ala Wai Canal.
 Other options are hotel parking where the fees range for each hotel.
-Here is a parking guide that may help:Waikiki Parking Guide
+Here is a parking guide that may help:Waikiki parking guide with rates.

 Please keep the beach clean.
 The only thing to leave behind are your footprints.